 A great developer wants to do things the right way.

-You’ve heard it called elegant code, software craftsmanship, clean code many other things, but I think deep down its all about doing it the right way.
+You’ve heard it called elegant code, software craftsmanship, clean code or many other things, but I think deep down it’s all about doing it the right way.
 A great developer looks for other people’s views on how something should be done, ever in search of the elusive “right way.”
 How to design the database; how to write good unit tests; how to separate concerns; how to build good software.
-Books contain some of these answers, a great developer turns to others for help.
+Books contain some of these answers and a great developer turns to others for help.
 A great developer knows from experience that the first way we think to do something is not likely to be the best way, so he is interested in seeing what someone else has to say on the subject.